 There will be times I will not say or do the right thing.
 Times that my good intentions do more harm than good.

-In those moments, I need to listen and respond in gratefulness to those who are trying to help me.
+In those moments, I need to listen and respond in gratefulness to those trying to help me.

-I need to recognize the concerns that people have with potential changes in culture.
+I need to recognize the concerns that people have with potential cultural changes.

 Pray that God will use this time for His good in my life and others.